-Molly Smith leads the Opportunity Pathway Programs in the College of Professional Studies In collaboration with community-based and industry partners, Dr. Smith and her team build pathways and partnerships that advance opportunities for learners through asset-based advising models and academic curricula that meet learners’ immediate needs while building the competencies needed to be successful in 21st century educational and career environments.
+The Opportunity Pathway Programs division works with the university to create, deepen, and broaden undergraduate pathways and partnerships at Northeastern.
+In collaboration with community-based and industry partners, Dr. Smith and her team utilize asset-based advising models and academic curricula that meet learners’ immediate needs while building the competencies needed to be successful in 21st century educational and career environments.

-Molly was the founding director of the Foundation Year program and has extensive experience designing programs for first year college students and non-traditional student populations.
-Previously, Dr. Smith worked as the associate director of teacher education at Rutgers University.
-She earned her Ph.D. in Curriculum and Instruction from Boston College’s Lynch School of Education.
-Her research interests include higher education access, persistence, and attainment of first-generation and non-traditional students.
+Dr. Smith was the founding director of the Foundation Year program and has extensive experience designing programs for first-year college students and nontraditional student populations.
+Prior to joining Northeastern, she worked as the associate director of teacher education at Rutgers University.
+She earned her PhD in Curriculum and Instruction from Boston College’s Lynch School of Education.
+Her research interests include higher education access, persistence, and attainment of first-generation and nontraditional students.

 Assistant Dean of Administration and Employee Experience

-Prior to joining Northeastern University, Dagmar held various HR positions in the education field, including at Boston University and the Foreign Service Institute.
-Dagmar holds a BA in Humanities and Social Sciences and an MA in International Relations and Diplomacy from Anglo-American University in Prague, Czech Republic.
+Prior to joining Northeastern University, Ms. Whitaker held various HR positions in education, including at Boston University, Foreign Service Institute, and Charles University in Prague.